 Right.

-So that's ch that's three months earlier now.
+So that's three months earlier now.

 And the only thing we get is a footnote that says maybe political in nature when everybody knew Clinton bought and paid for it.

-I mean, it was the same they were using the same information to verify the same information.
+I mean, it was the same, they were using the same information to verify the same information.

-So it's circular in nature.
+So it was circular in nature.

-You have the the Adam Schiff memo, the Democratic response memo, which has gone back to the uh Senate dem House Democrats to work with the FBI to get it redacted the way it uh so it won't give up sources and methods, and there and and Ship was very quick to say they'll do that.
+Now, here's what's interesting: you have the Adam Schiff memo, the Democratic response memo, which has gone back to the Senate House Democrats to work with the FBI to get it redacted the way it so it won't give up sources and methods.

-I think they were trying to kind of one step away or two step out two step the president.
+I think they were trying to kind of one step away or two step out two-step the president.

 They were hoping he would send it back, either not send it back or send it back redacted.

-But look, I I don't think there's going to be anything I mean I haven't I haven't seen it, so I don't know.
+But look, I don't think there's going to be anything.

-But I will tell you this I am working right now on putting together a complete timeline of everything, Sean, that took place and it's not over that long of a period of time.
+I am working right now on putting together a complete timeline of everything, Sean, that took place.

 It's probably going to be four months.